ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/DriverView_readme.txt

 ==================

-This utility works under Windows 2000, Windows NT, Windows XP, Windows Vista, Windows 7, Windows Server 2003/2008, Windows 8, and Windows 10.
+This utility works under Windows 2000, Windows NT, Windows XP, Windows Vista, Windows 7, Windows Server 2003/2008, Windows 8, Windows 10, and Windows 11.
 Windows 98 and Windows ME are not supported.
 If you want to run this utility on Windows NT, you should download the 'psapi.dll' and place it in your system32 directory.

 Versions History
 ================

+* Version 1.51:
+  o Updated to work on Windows 11 Version 24H2 (You also have to run
+    it as Administrator)
+  o Added 'Run As Administrator' option (Ctrl+F11), which allows you
+    to easily run DriverView as Administrator on Windows 11 24H2 and later.

 * Version 1.50:
   o Fixed bug: On 64-bit systems, DriverView always displayed zero in